INF554/project-teampeace/README.md

 ```

 #### Draw world map
-    we use geoMercator function.
-By using the geojson file, we do projection.
+    We use geoMercator function.
+By using the geojson file, we make a projection.
 And then we draw the path using data join.

 ```javascript
     var projection = d3.geoMercator().fitSize([width, height], worldmapPath);